Adult Learner Handbook

 Once you have an idea of what you want to study, research colleges that offer an academic program in that area.
 Here’s how to get started.

-LEARN ABOUT THE TYPES OF COLLEGE DEGREES.
-Diploma/Certificate - Specialized training that typically takes a year or less to complete.
+LEARN ABOUT THE TYPES OF COLLEGE DEGREES Diploma/Certificate - Specialized training that typically takes a year or less to complete.
 Associate - A two-year degree offered by community colleges and career schools.
 Bachelor’s - A four-year degree offered by colleges and universities.
 Master’s - Typically takes 1-2 years to complete after earning a bachelor’s degree.
 Doctorate - Earned after completing a bachelor’s or master’s degree.
 1

 1